AST SpaceMobile, Inc. Income Taxes Disclosure

 |

 Management assesses the need for a valuation allowance in each tax paying component or jurisdiction based upon the available positive and negative evidence to estimate whether sufficient taxable income will exist to permit realization of the deferred tax assets.
-On the basis of this evaluation, as of December 31, 2025 and 2024 the Company's valuation allowance was $618.4 million and $212.1 million, respectively.
-The change from December 31, 2024 to December 31, 2025 was primarily driven by the basis difference in the equity of AST LLC, an increase in the net operating loss carryforward in the U.S. jurisdiction, and an increase in the state blended rate.
+On the basis of this evaluation, as of December 31, 2024 and 2023 the Company's valuation allowance was $212.1 million and $123.4 million, respectively.
 The change from December 31, 2023 to December 31, 2024 was primarily driven by the basis difference in the equity of AST LLC and an increase in the net operating loss carryforward in the U.S. jurisdiction.
-As of December 31, 2025, the Company had deferred tax assets in Germany, Israel, and Spain of $4.2 million and as of December 31, 2024, the Company had deferred tax assets in Germany, Israel, Spain, and the U.K. of $1.6 million.
-No valuation allowance was recorded against these deferred tax assets, as it was more likely than not that they would be fully realized.
-As of December 31, 2025, the U.K. was in a net deferred tax liability position of $14.9 million and therefore, no valuation allowance was recorded in that jurisdiction.
+The change from December 31, 2022 to December 31, 2023 was primarily driven by the basis difference in the equity of AST LLC and an increase in the net operating loss carryforward in the U.S. jurisdiction.
+As of December 31, 2024 and 2023 there was no valuation allowance recorded against the foreign deferred tax assets of $1.6 million and $0.9 million, respectively, as it was more likely than not that the foreign deferred tax assets would be fully realized.
 The foreign deferred tax asset is subject to foreign exchange risk, which could reduce the amount the Company may ultimately realize.
 Additionally, future changes in tax laws or interpretations of such tax laws may limit the Company’s ability to fully utilize the foreign net operating loss carryforwards.

 Unrecognized Tax Benefits

-There were no unrecognized tax benefits and no amounts accrued for interest and penalties as of December 31, 2025.
+There were no unrecognized tax benefits and no amounts accrued for interest and penalties as of December 31, 2024.
 The Company is currently not aware of any issues under review that could result in significant payments, accruals or material deviation from its position.

 Tax Receivable Agreement

-In connection with the closing of the Business Combination, the Company entered into the Tax Receivable Agreement (the “Tax Receivable Agreement”).
-Pursuant to the Tax Receivable Agreement, the Company is generally required to pay the TRA Holders (as defined in the Tax Receivable Agreement) 85.0% of the amount of savings, if any, in U.S. federal, state, local, and foreign taxes that are based on, or measured with respect to, net income or profits, and any interest related thereto that the Company and any applicable consolidated, unitary, or combined Subsidiaries (the “Tax Group”) realize, or are deemed to realize, as a result of certain “Tax Attributes,” which include:
+In connection with the Closing, the Company entered into the Tax Receivable Agreement.
+Pursuant to the Tax Receivable Agreement, the Company is generally required to pay the TRA Holders 85.0% of the amount of savings, if any, in U.S. federal, state, local, and foreign taxes that are based on, or measured with respect to, net income or profits, and any interest related thereto that the Company and any applicable consolidated, unitary, or combined Subsidiaries (the “Tax Group”) realize, or are deemed to realize, as a result of certain “Tax Attributes,” which include:

-Some circumstances, such as the Company’s election to terminate early the Tax Receivable Agreement or certain changes of control of the Company or AST LLC (as described in the A&R Operating Agreement), may require the Company to make lump-sum cash payments based on certain assumptions to all the TRA Holders equal to the present value of all forecasted future payments that would have otherwise been made under the Tax Receivable Agreement.
+Some circumstances, such as the Company’s election to terminate early the TRA or certain changes of control of the Company or AST LLC (as described in the A&R Operating Agreement), may require the Company to make lump-sum cash payments based on certain assumptions to all the TRA Holders equal to the present value of all forecasted future payments that would have otherwise been made under the Tax Receivable Agreement.
 Payments under the Tax Receivable Agreement will be the obligations of the Company and not obligations of AST LLC.
 Any payments made by the Company under the Tax Receivable Agreement will generally reduce the amount of overall cash flow that might have otherwise been available to the Company.

 Historical Timeline